DSupps/restaurant_sales/README.md

 # restaurant_sales

-In this project, I would be Performing EDA on a restaurant sales Dataset using SQL.
+In this project, I perfromed EDA on a restaurant sales Dataset using SQL.
 The dataset was downloaded from Kaggle and imported into SQL Server Management Studio.

 I will be answering the following questions